 Product Name: Light and Motion SOLA Dive Light

-Product Description: If you’re looking for the best dive light for the money, you should consider the Light and Motion SOLA Dive Light.
+Product Description: If you’re looking for the best dive light money can buy, consider the Light Motion SOLA Light.
 It’s a mounted dive with up to 1,200 lumens, but you can also set it to 500 lumens and three power modes.
 This is also lightweight and perfect for the traveling diver.
 Aside from that, this is powered with a rechargeable Li-ion battery that burns for up to 270 minutes.
-It also has 60 degrees of beam angle that’s more than enough to light your underwater adventures.
+It also has 60 degrees wide beam that’s more than enough to light your underwater adventures.

 This dive light is rated for 90 meters (295 feet) so it’s a great choice for deep dives.
 It’s also lightweight for just 285 grams so rest assured that you will not feel strained with this dive light on.
 The package also comes with the head strap so you can wear it straight from the package.